pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 + `sharding`:
     - Flag parameter, boolean, `--sharding`
     - If `--worker` is not specified, `sharding` is required; if `--worker` is specified, `sharding` is forbidden to use.
-    - If `sharding` is specified, it indicates that the presetted operation is going to be executed in the DDL lock owner during the sharding DDL replication.
+    - If `sharding` is specified, it indicates that the presetted operation is going to be executed in the DDL lock owner during the sharding DDL migration.

 + `task-name`:
     - Non-flag parameter, string, required